matanate/movietv-webapp-frontend/README.md

 #### Overview

-This project is a React-based frontend for a MovieTV app, which allows users to view titles, add reviews, delete reviews, and perform other related actions.
-The frontend utilizes Axios for API calls and JWT authentication for user management.
-Additionally, admin users have additional privileges such as adding titles and deleting reviews.
+This project is a **Next.js** frontend for a MovieTV app, utilizing **TypeScript** and **MUI Devias** as a baseline.
+The app provides functionality for users to view titles, add reviews, delete reviews, and more.
+Users can authenticate using **Google login**, manage their profiles, and verify their email addresses for sign-up and password resets.
+The frontend also supports **dark mode** and employs improved context management using `useReducer`.
+Environment variables have been introduced for easy configuration.

 #### Installation and Setup